 Without said account, you lose access to Android Enterprise features which rely on this, primarily:

-- No silent app install, providing access to apps in Google Play, managed configurations.
+- No silent app install via Google Play, providing access to apps in Google Play or deploying managed configurations for public apps.
 The only means of pushing apps is sideloading APKs.

 - Any account-based features

-Arguably in closed networks this wouldn’t be a concern, and a number of other features equally wouldn’t be available without access to Google.
+Arguably in closed networks none of this would be a concern, and a number of other features equally wouldn’t be available without access to Google anyway.

 Google only supports Android Enterprise on GMS devices, those aligned with the CDD (Compatibility Definition Doc, which defines how an Android device should function and what it should support in order to be considered compatible with the wider Android ecosystem).